KK7A5954 WEB

 Sharda M, Tuerk C, Chowdhury R, Jamey K, Foster N, Custo-Blanch M, Tan M, Nadig A, Hyde K. Music improves neurobehavioural outcomes in autism.
 Translational Psychiatry 8, 231 (2018). doi.org/10.1038/s41398-018-0287-3.

-Please note that Melissa is currently in her last year of her PhD research and only taking on virtual patients at this time (estimated until Summer 2025).
+Please note that Melissa is currently only taking on virtual patients at this time.

 Some Recent Blog Posts